nisaChampagne/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 ReactJS is a Javascript language that creates interactive UIs.
-React updates and renders data changes.
-All in all it is faster and easier.
+React updates and renders data changes in the virtual DOM versus the 'real' DOM.
+All in all it is faster and easier way to keep up with consistently changing data (state).

+Problems ReactJS tries to solves:

 - [ ] What does it mean to _think_ in react?